itinua/itinua.github.io/_posts/[a2] Организация бизнеса в Украине/2021-04-24-set-up-company-by-non-resident.mdrezhdenie-ooo-v-ukraine-nerezidentom.md

 ---

 Bellow you can find a list of documents required in order for a foreign company to set up a limited liability company (LLC) in Ukraine.
-Please note that the list of documents is related mainly to a foreign legal entity founding a company in Ukraine.
-If the founder is a foreigner individual, the list will be shorter.
+Please note that if the founder is a foreigner individual, the list will be shorter.

 **a.
 Setting up a LLC in Ukraine for a foreign company**